rezi-io/resume-standard/README.md

 <!-- PURPOSE -->
 ## Purpose

-- PDF resume are not parsable by nature.
+- PDF resumes are not parsable by nature.
 - Only standard format resume is compatible with ATS "Applicant Tracking System".
 - Format creativity is prohibited in favor of ability to be parsable.